devjanaprime/gitPreworkExample/readme.md

 Next, let's examine the project you are asked to create for this week:
 ![assignment overview](http://devjana.net/prework/week3Pics/00 assignmentOverview.png)

-Get this in order.
+Create the above first.
 Just something simple with the html, css, and js files.
 Nothing too fancy needed.
 The goal here is to get you used to using Git & the terminal.
 You can always update the content later.

 Project in order?
 OK.
 Now log in to github and create a new repo:
 ![new repo button](http://devjana.net/prework/week3Pics/01 newRepoButton.png)